glitchedgitz/cook/README.md

 -  [ ] Print url + local saved wordlist path, so user can use them
 -  [ ] Specify start and stop of wordlist

+# Bugs
+-  [ ] Pipe input can't be used multiple times

 # TODO examples

+- Using cook as a encoder, decoder, and hash

 cypcat
   -  [ ] Copying list in burp
   -  [ ] github dork